 Leaving judges vulnerable to criminal proceedings for the content of their judgments, in circumstances other than judicial complicity in human rights violations or corruption, undermines their independence and impartiality by creating the possibility for "inappropriate or unwarranted interference with the judicial process".
+116 article A.4(n).

 There are numerous examples of prosecution of judges for corruption.
-Although rare, examples of criminal prosecution of judges for perpetration or complicity in human rights violations also exist.
+Although rare, examples of criminal prosecution of